UC-Davis-molecular-computing/scadnano/README.md

   * **DNA sequences:**
     Exports a file containing DNA sequences.
 A few defaults are available, but it is not very configurable.
 For more advanced control, the Python scripting package can be used to customize how DNA sequences are exported.

+* Help

+  * This contains links to various web sites associated with scadnano, which contain its documentation.